AlanGreaney/AlanGreaney/README.md

 Utilizing all concepts listed above, we were to create a text adventure game to run within a command line window.
 Pushing this concept farther than the example we were to copy, I created a generalized framework for any game, which allowed for the creation and linking of scenes, theoretically allowing basically any text game to be loaded, the idea being I wanted to approach it with a way where any classmates' games could be loaded into my framework, instead of all being hardcoded.

 The Main File simply loads whatever specified game is wish to be played, and follows the scene order based off the Option-Classes.
-A game-print function was included, that automatically converts all story text screens into the boxes surrounded by characters, so that manual sizing of the text-promopts did not have to be done manually.
+A game-print function was included, that automatically converts all story text string into the boxes surrounded by characters, so that manual sizing of the text-promopts did not have to be done manually.
 A method to display ASCII images within a scene was also included.

 <img src="https://raw.githubusercontent.com/AlanGreaney/profile/main/images/textAdvEx1.PNG" width="75%">
 <img src="https://raw.githubusercontent.com/AlanGreaney/profile/main/images/textAdvEx2.PNG" width="75%">